jheske/orchid-sunroom-readme/README.md

 This repository contains information about **OrchidSunroom**, an Android Material design app I am currently designing and implementing in Kotlin to help professional and amateur Orchid growers and enthusiasts catalog and manage their collections.

-**This app is in active development and will undergo frequent improvements.
+**This app is in active development and will undergo frequent bug fixes, changes and improvements.
 Please contact developer with questions, comments, or if you are interested in a particular feature.**

 ## Overview